asrenninger/philamonitor/documentation/philareport_restructured.md

 that many industries and corridors have experienced a tremendous loss in economic activity in recent months.

-The next stage of this work is to develop interactive, web-based visualizations that can help stakeholders in Philadelphia understand and prepare for changing mobility patterns as the City begins to return to a new normal in 2022.
+The next stage of this work is to develop some interactive, web-based visualizations that can help stakeholders in Philadelphia understand and plan for a return to ‘normal’ mobility patterns.

 [1] If that description contains “restaurant” or “bar”, we classify that as leisure.
 Anything educational, from tutoring to public, private or